Eagle Wynne McMahon: Early career

-McMahon began playing disc golf in 2007, when he was nine years old, when he looked for a summer activity and soon started competing in smaller tournaments.
-His first victory in a PDGA-sanctioned event came in 2009 when he won the Johnny Roberts Memorial competing in the Junior II Boys class, later going on to win tournaments in both the intermediate and advanced classes.
+McMahon began playing disc golf in 2007, when he was nine years old; after looking for a summer activity he soon began competing in smaller tournaments.
+His first victory in a PDGA-sanctioned event came in 2009 when he won the Johnny Roberts Memorial while competing in the Junior II Boys class, later going on to win tournaments in both the intermediate and advanced classes.
 McMahon turned professional in 2011, entering three tournaments without cashing.
 The following year he entered five tournaments and cashed for the first time in the C-tier Mile High Classic.
-After cashing in two of the three C-tier tournaments he entered in 2013 he had his breakout season in 2014 when he turned 16, cashing in 14 of the 15 tournaments he entered, with three wins, 12 podium finishes and earned himself over $5,000.
+After cashing in two of the three C-tier tournaments he entered in 2013 he had his breakout season in 2014 at age 16, cashing in 14 of the 15 tournaments he entered, with three wins and 12 podium finishes, earning over $5,000.
 His most notable win was in the A-tier 2014 Colorado State Disc Golf Championship.

 2015–present

 In 2015 McMahon had his first full season as a touring pro, entering 29 tournaments, winning seven and earning over $15,000 in prize money.
-The following two seasons, 2016 and 2017, he continued to perform at a similar level, winning multiple times, as well as multiple podium finishes in National Tour events in 2017.
-In February 2018 he won his first national tour event, the Las Vegas Challenge, following this up with two more National Tour wins at the Glass Blown Open and Beaver State Fling, as well as his first major win at the Konopiště Open, in the Czech Republic; his overall performance that season earned him the National Tour title for 2018.
-Since that breakout season he has been one of the top players in the MPO division, winning multiple times in the DGPT, including four in 2021 (DGLO, Portland Open, OTB Open, Las Vegas Challenge).
+The following two seasons, 2016 and 2017, he continued to perform at a similar level, winning multiple times, and securing multiple podium finishes in National Tour events in 2017.
+In February 2018 he won his first national tour event, the Las Vegas Challenge, and followed this performance with two more National Tour wins at the Glass Blown Open and Beaver State Fling, as well as his first major win at the Konopiště Open, in the Czech Republic; his overall performance that season earned him the National Tour title for 2018.
+Since this breakout season he has been one of the top players in the MPO division, winning multiple times in the DGPT, including four in 2021 (DGLO, Portland Open, OTB Open, Las Vegas Challenge).
 In October 2021 he injured his throwing shoulder during filming for JomezPro, forcing him to withdraw from that year's Tour Championship.
 He returned to the tour at the beginning of the 2022 season but was forced to take a three-month break from the tour to continue rehabilitating his shoulder injury.
 However, he still managed to notch his biggest win to date in the European Open on his return in July, while playing without a forehand but compensating by throwing some tee shots with a left-handed backhand.
 After finishing 38th in the Professional Disc Golf World Championships a month later, he played in only three other lower-tier events before ending his season, winning the C-tier Boulder County Disc Golf Championships in his last outing of the year.